millerjs/relative-jump.el/README.md

 ### Example

-With the above setup, the keystrokes `C-M-p c RET` will jump forward to line `c` containing `((symbolp x) (symbol-value x)))`.
+With the above setup, the keystrokes `C-M-n c RET` will jump forward to line `c` containing `((symbolp x) (symbol-value x)))`.

 ```